What is this page?

 History of the "Microsoft Quick BASIC family"

 Thinking they wanted a slice of that cake, Paul Allen and Bill Gates developed a version of BASIC for the (then to be presented) Altair Computer in the mid 70s.
 By the end of the decade, Allen and Gates, under their new company "Microsoft", began to pump multiple BASIC interpreters for almost every computer in existence.
-In 1981, they released GW-BASIC for IBM computers.
+In 1981, they released GW-BASIC for IBM computers (GW are the initials of Gregory Whitten, who ported many Microsoft programs.)

 IBM became a standard for personal computers (it wouldn't be too rare to see the mention "for IBM-compatible" on software and hardware alike.)
 What's more, these computers offered floppy disk storage, a disk operating system, and plenty of RAM!
 Now BASIC programs could leave the interpreter box and become their own thing.
 And thus, in 1982, Microsoft released BASCOM 1.0, a program capable of reading BASIC code and compile it to a COM executable.
 It wasn't the first BASIC compiler, but it was the best available back then.
 Improving their compiler, they released a second version in 1985.